Bunker: Personal

 When a house is purpose-built with a bunker, the normal location is a reinforced below-ground bathroom with large cabinets.
 One common design approach uses fibre-reinforced plastic shells.
 Compressive protection may be provided by inexpensive earth arching.
 The overburden is designed to shield from radiation.
-To prevent the shelter from floating to the surface in high groundwater, some designs have a skirt held-down with the overburden.
+To prevent the shelter from floating to the surface in high groundwater, some designs have a skirt held down with the overburden.
 It may also serve the purpose of a safe room.

+Large bunkers are often bought by super rich individuals in case of political instability, and usually store or access large amounts of energy for use.
+They are sometimes referred to as "luxury bunkers," and their locations are often documented.

 Munitions storage

-Munitions storage bunkers are designed to securely store explosive ordnance, and contain any internal explosions.
+Munitions storage bunkers are designed to securely store explosive ordnance and contain any internal explosions.
 The most common configuration for high explosives storage is the igloo shaped bunker.
 They are often built into a hillside in order to provide additional containment mass.

 A specialized version of the munitions bunker called a Gravel Gertie is designed to contain radioactive debris from an explosive accident while assembling or disassembling nuclear warheads.
 They are installed at all facilities in the United States and United Kingdom which do warhead assembly and disassembly, the largest being the Pantex plant in Amarillo, Texas, which has 12 Gravel Gerties.